-Music is one of the most important elements in a music radio station's programming schedule.
-To provide listeners with music they like to hear and to eliminate songs that people are tired of hearing (known as burn-out), radio programmers engage in a variety of research procedures.
+Music is obviously the most important programming element in a music station's schedule.
+To provide the station's listeners with music they like to hear, and eliminate the songs that listeners don't like or are tired of hearing (burned out), radio programmers use a variety of research procedures.